London Metropolitan UniversityDo Something You Love

 London Metropolitan University prides itself on its diverse student body, its fantastic central London location and its unwavering commitment to employability.

-It was these traits that the university wanted to place at the heart of a brand new marketing campaign.
+It was these traits that the university wanted to place at the heart of a brand new video marketing campaign.

 As well as an overarching TV advert, the project also required a series of faculty and social media films.